ankaAR/bestiario5e/_creatures/soulmonger.md

 ***Weight of Ages.*** Any beast or humanoid, other than a shadar-kai, that starts its turn within 5 feet of the soul monger has its speed reduced by 20 feet until the start of that creature's next turn.

-### Actions
+### Acciones

 ***Multiattack*** The soul monger makes two phantasmal dagger attacks.

-***Phantasmal Dagger*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
-Hit: 13 (4d4 + 3) piercing damage plus 19 (3d12) necrotic damage, and the target has disadvantage on saving throws until the start of the soul monger's next turn.
+***Phantasmal Dagger*** Melee Weapon Attack: +7 al ataque, alcance 5 pies, un objetivo.
+Impacto: 13 (4d4 + 3) piercing damage plus 19 (3d12) necrotic damage, and the target has disadvantage on saving throws until the start of the soul monger's next turn.

 ***Wave of Weariness (Recharge 4-6)*** The soul monger emits weariness in a 60-foot cube.
 Each creature in that area must make a DC 16 Constitution saving throw.
 On a failed save, a creature takes 45 (10d8) psychic damage and suffers 1 level of exhaustion.
 On a successful save, it takes 22 (5d8) psychic damage.